-- 24. (1) Any financial services business falling within paragraphs 2 to 19 carried out in the course of carrying on the profession of - - (a) a lawyer where such business is incidental to the provision of legal advice or services, - (b) an accountant where such business is incidental to the provision of accountancy advice or services, - (c) an actuary where such business is incidental to the provision of actuarial advice or services. - (2) For the purposes of this paragraph, business is incidental to the provision of such advice or services, if - - (a) separate remuneration is not being given for the business as well as for such advice or services, - (b) such advice or services is not itself financial services business falling within paragraphs 2 to 19, and - (c) the business being carried out is incidental to the main purpose for which that advice or services is provided. - 25.
-The carrying on of any financial service business - - (a) by way of the provision of in-house legal, accountancy or actuarial advice or services to any business referred to in paragraphs 2 to 23, or - (b) in the course of carrying on the profession (respectively) of a lawyer, accountant or actuary for any client carrying on such a business. - 26.
-Any financial services business falling within any of paragraphs 2, 3, 7, 9 and 11 or falling within paragraph 19 by virtue of it being a service carried out in relation to any such business described in those paragraphs where that business is only carried on by a body corporate ("first company") in the course of providing services to another body corporate - - (a) of which the first company is the sole shareholder, - (b) which is the first company's sole shareholder, or - (c) which has the same sole shareholder as the first company.".
+- (c) an actuary where such business is incidental to the provision of actuarial advice or services. - (2) For the purposes of this paragraph, business is incidental to the provision of such advice or services, if - - (a) separate remuneration is not being given for the business as well as for such advice or services, - (b) such advice or services is not itself business falling within paragraphs 2 to 18, and - (c) the business being carried out is incidental to the main purpose for which that advice or services is provided. - 25.
+The carrying on of any business in Part I - - (a) by way of the provision of in-house legal, accountancy or actuarial advice or services to any business referred to in paragraphs 2 to 23, or - (b) in the course of carrying on the profession (respectively) of a lawyer, accountant or actuary for any client carrying on such a business.